mgroupntua/Solvers/theory/ch3_1_feti1.md

-# Intro
+# FETI-1 Introduction
 FETI-1 or simply FETI (Finite Element Tearing & Interconnecting) is a DDM method introduced by Farhat et al. (1991).
 It is the first implementation of a family of FETI methods, which use Lagrange multipliers to describe the forces between the subdomains and define the interface problem in terms of those.
 The Lagrange multipliers are dual quantities (e.g. forces in elasticity problems, while displacements are primal), these methods are often called **dual**.
 Later, other dual DDMs were developed as simpler and in many cases more efficient, alternatives.

 Before continuing to the theory presented next, it is recommended to read the [general DDM chapter](ch3_ddm_solvers.md).
 For a more detailed description of FETI-1, see [the original publication](https://www.researchgate.net/publication/227701161_A_Method_of_Finite_Element_Tearing_and_Interconnecting_and_Its_Parallel_Solution_Algorithm).

-# Theory
+# FETI-1 Theory

-## Lagrange multipliers
+## Lagrange multipliers & dual DOFs
 <img src="img/langrange_multipliers.svg" alt="Lagrange multipliers" width="500"/>

 In FETI-1 method, the domain is divided into disconnected subdomains as in the above figure and the continuity between them is retained by enforcing equal displacements for instances of the same boundary DOF (degree of freedom).
-E.g. if subdomains `s=1,2` share the same boundary dof `k`:
+E.g. if subdomains *s=1,2* share the same boundary dof *k*:

 <a href="https://www.codecogs.com/eqnedit.php?latex=\begin{bmatrix}&space;1&space;&&space;-1&space;\end{bmatrix}&space;\cdot&space;\begin{bmatrix}&space;u_k^{(1)}&space;\\&space;u_k^{(2)}&space;\end{bmatrix}&space;=&space;0" target="_blank"><img src="https://latex.codecogs.com/gif.latex?\begin{bmatrix}&space;1&space;&&space;-1&space;\end{bmatrix}&space;\cdot&space;\begin{bmatrix}&space;u_k^{(1)}&space;\\&space;u_k^{(2)}&space;\end{bmatrix}&space;=&space;0" title="\begin{bmatrix} 1 & -1 \end{bmatrix} \cdot \begin{bmatrix} u_k^{(1)} \\ u_k^{(2)} \end{bmatrix} = 0" /></a>